 The Ouya while it does have a Wireless-N chip the quality of reception has a lot to be desired for it’s wireless antenna.
 Consisting of a tiny block on the motherboard which behaves like a 3dbi antenna that one would expect on a Cel-Phone; The overall reception of wireless traffic coming into your Ouya especially at a distance is problematic.
-Initially I did this mod in an attempt to alleviate Bluetooth lag on my Ouya joysticks as the chip-set that Ouya used carries both the Internet and Bluetooth traffic over the same wireless antenna.
+Initially, I did this mod in an attempt to alleviate Bluetooth lag on my Ouya joysticks as the chip-set that Ouya used carries both the Internet and Bluetooth traffic over the same wireless antenna.
 While it didn’t help with the Joystick reception.
 It did help considerably with wireless traffic.
 Having a superior connection to my router helped me out in other ways such as Kodi with streaming movies over to the Ouya.
-In many ways its actually faster then the on board RJ45 Ethernet Jack because even though it’s a pure 100Mbs connection the Ethernet card is shared with the USB bus so in reality you are getting Maybe 54Mbs.
+In many ways, it’s actually faster than the onboard RJ45 Ethernet Jack because even though it’s a pure 100Mbs connection the Ethernet card is shared with the USB bus so in reality, you are getting Maybe 54Mbs.
 It certainly felt slower to hard-line my Ouya versus leaving it wireless.
 Also, if you take your Ouya on the road and attempt to connect it to a hotel wi-fi network.
 You’ll often find out that the access point that you are connecting to is often far far away making the stock Ouya wireless antenna chip impossible to get a good connection with.
-Also there’s certain apps in the Google Play store that actually look for your wireless connection.
+Also, there are certain apps in the Google Play store that actually look for your wireless connection.
 If you hard-line your Ouya those apps believe that you have no internet connection when in fact you do!

 Credit where it is due: